evert/evert.github.com/_posts/2016/2016-03-06-10-years-of-linkedin.md

 because of "principles" is never a great opener when you just made a new connection with someone.

-Here's to the next 10 years!
+Here's to the next 10!

 [1]: https://medium.com/@danrschlosser/linkedin-dark-patterns-3ae726fe1462
 [2]: http://www.fastcodesign.com/3051906/fast-feed/after-lawsuit-settlement-linkedins-dishonest-design-is-now-a-13-million-problem